sadesyllas/ng-lightning/demo/components/demo/components/menus/README.md

 Add the `nglDropdownItem` directive on any child element that constitutes a dropdown item.

+You can easily create a `Picklist` just by combining with the `nglPick` directive.

 **Accessibility and Keyboard interactions**:

   * `Space` and `Enter` on an `nglDropdownTrigger` toggle the dropdown's open status